-Through intellectual inquiry and hands-on experience (in the community and in the kitchen), Col(LAB) 1.0 explores the tension and interdependence between risk and privilege when it comes to our food systems and food culture at the multiple and intersecting levels of production, consumption, sustainability, and human choice/constraint.
+Through intellectual inquiry and hands-on experience in the community and in the kitchen, Col(LAB) 1.0 explores the tension and interdependence between risk and privilege in our food systems and food culture at the multiple and intersecting levels of production, consumption, sustainability, and human choice/constraint.

 Issues of Exploration

 Col(LAB) 1.0 presents students, scholars, and local practitioners from the humanities, the social sciences, the sciences, and the community an opportunity to explore the entangled issues of health, class, culture, innovation, and ecology.

 - issues of industrial food and imagined alternatives;